-SPP Board of Trustees: Standing (L to R): Timothy Calibaba and Gordon Meadows.
-Seated (L to R) Rodney Trayhorne, Kimberly Enge, and Paul Jaspar.
+SPP Board of Trustees: (L to R): Timothy Calibaba, Paul Jaspar, Rodney Trayhorne, Gordon Meadows and Kimberly Enge.

 Privacy

 The Plan only collects the personal information necessary to run the program.
 The general rule of SPP's internal privacy policy stipulates that personal information can only be disclosed to the member or their authorized representative.